 Blog Archive Template is not a must-have as not every single website has a blog but if you have a website and you're running any kind of business then I would highly recommend starting a blog around your business.

-Although if you don't have any blog archive your posts will be still visible to the front end if you have setup a Default Archive Template but I always consider having a separate and more customized layout for my blog archive page.
+Although if you don't have any blog archive your posts will be still visible to the front end if you have set up a Default Archive Template, I always consider having a separate and more customized layout for my blog archive page.

 Having a blog on the website also demands a separate Blog Singular Template for the articles to load with a proper layout for the front-end website users, although the blog posts will be visible if you already have Default Singular Template.

-If you want you can use the Default Singular Template for your blog posts as well but I always prefer a completely separate and more customized layout with more componenets like side bar, comment section, table of content and more for the blog posts so I always create a dedicated Blog Singular Template.
+If you want you can use the Default Singular Template for your blog posts as well but I always prefer a completely separate and more customized layout with more components like a sidebar, comment section, table of content, and more for the blog posts so I always create a dedicated Blog Singular Template.

 Therefore if you think like me then you should also set up a dedicated Blog Singular Template for your blog posts in order to provide a better and more delightful user experience to your blog readers.

-If you are on this conclusion section then I can safely assume that you have already read or atleast skimmed through the entire article where I have mentioned all the essential templates you should setup if you are creating a custom website using the the WordPress Builders like Oxygen, Bricks, or Zion Builder.
+If you are on this conclusion section then I can safely assume that you have already read or at least skimmed through the entire article where I have mentioned all the essential templates you should setup if you are creating a custom website using the WordPress Builders like Oxygen, Bricks, or Zion Builder.

-I know that there would be other type of essential templates which I might not have included in the list and if you think some type of template is missing from the list then feel free to let us know in the comment section so I can include that to the list if necessary.
+I know that there would be other types of essential templates that I might not have included in the list and if you think some type of template is missing from the list then feel free to let us know in the comment section so I can include that to the list if necessary.